carlpett/terraform-provider-sops/README.md

 A Terraform plugin for using files encrypted with [Mozilla sops](https://github.com/mozilla/sops).

 **NOTE:** To prevent plaintext secrets from being written to disk, you *must* set up a secure remote state backend.
-See the [official docs](https://developer.hashicorp.com/terraform/language/state/sensitive-data) on _Sensitive Data in State_ for more information.
+See the [official docs](https://developer.hashicorp.com/terraform/language/state/sensitive-data) on _Sensitive Data in State_ for more information or use [ephemeral block](#example-using-ephemeral-block).

 ## Example